Tag Archive for: supplements

 We would love to welcome you to our FeedXL Horse Nutrition Facebook Group.
 Ask questions and have them answered by PhD and Masters qualified equine nutritionists and spend time with like-minded horse owners.
 It’s free!

-Magnesium oxide.
-It’s one of those ingredients people love to disagree over, should we use it, shouldn’t we use it, is it bioavailable or not for horses??
+People love to disagree over the use of magnesium oxide for horses.
+Should we use it, shouldn’t we use it, is it bioavailable or not for horses?

-Part of this contention is due to the fact that magnesium oxide is a created ingredient… it is cooked in a process called calcination, that reacts magnesite with oxygen to create magnesium oxide.
+Part of this contention is due to the fact that magnesium oxide is a manufactured ingredient.
+It is cooked in a process called calcination that reacts magnesite with oxygen to create magnesium oxide.

 Like all things, it can be made well, or it can be made poorly, and this then impacts on whether it will be bioavailable or not.
-So it’s not like limestone (calcium carbonate) that is mined for example and is generally always the same.
+Ingredients like calcium carbonate (limestone) are mined and therefor generally always the same.

-I still believe that quality magnesium oxide is a very useful source of magnesium for horses, but then I am very fussy when it comes to where it comes from and how it is produced!
+Quality magnesium oxide is a very useful source of magnesium for horses, but we recommend doing your research and being very particular when it comes to where it comes from and how it is produced.

 And for anyone who loves details, this is a now old but still informative paper on this subject (Beede et al 1992).
 It is a Dairy paper but talks in detail about factors affecting magnesium oxide bioavailability: https://animal.ifas.ufl.edu/apps/dairymedia/dpc/1992/Beede.pdf